 - Arrival.
 The action potential arrives at the axon terminal.

 - Fusion.
-The vesicle fuses with plasma membrane.
+The vesicle fuses with the plasma membrane.

 - Release.
-Neurotransmitter is released into synaptic cleft.
+Neurotransmitter is released into the synaptic cleft.

 - Binding.
-Neurotransmitter binds to receptor on receiving neuron’s end.
+The neurotransmitter binds to a receptor on receiving neuron’s end.

 - Opening.
 The ion channel opens.